Channel Estimation for Beyond Diagonal RIS Exploiting Core Tensor Sparsity: Abstract

 \section{Abstract}

-\Gls{bdris}s enhance wave manipulation through inter-element couplings but pose significant channel estimation challenges due to cascaded channels and block-Kronecker structures.
-This work proposes a compressive sensing framework exploiting sparse Tucker decomposition of the measurement tensor and the Kronecker rank-one structure of channel components.
-Two algorithms are developed: \gls{storm}, which uses \gls{omp} for greedy support recovery, and \gls{star}, which leverages subspace-based projection for enhanced noise robustness.
+\Glspl{bdris} enhance wave manipulation through inter-element couplings but pose significant channel estimation challenges due to cascaded channels and block-Kronecker structures.
+This paper proposes a compressive sensing framework exploiting the sparse Tucker decomposition of the measurement tensor and the Kronecker rank-one structure of channel components.
+Two algorithms are developed: \gls{storm}, which uses \gls{omp} for greedy support recovery, and \gls{star}, which leverages subspace-based projection to enhance robustness to noise.
 Both perform joint sparse support identification, followed by a Kronecker rank-one factorization via \gls{svd} to recover the channel parameters.
 Simulations show that \gls{star} achieves oracle-assisted \gls{ls} performance at moderate-to-high \gls{snr} with significantly fewer measurements than baseline methods, enabling practical \gls{bdris} deployment in next-generation \gls{mmwave}/\gls{subthz} networks.